linkages/vic-presentation/PITCHME.md

 ## Stateful containers
 @snapend

-Putting stuff in a volume is "hard".
+Putting stuff in a volume is "hard"

 First deploy a busybox container with an attached volume:

 ```bash